LeoooooGadil/Medicine-Store/README.md

     npm install
     ```

-5. Install Expo Go on your mobile device from the [App Store](https://apps.apple.com/us/app/expo-go/id982107779) or [Google Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&gl=US).

-6. Run the app:
+5. Install patch-package:
     ```
+    npx patch-package
+    ```

+6. Install Expo Go on your mobile device from the [App Store](https://apps.apple.com/us/app/expo-go/id982107779) or [Google Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&gl=US).

+7. Run the app:
+    ```
     npm start
     ```

-7. Scan the QR code displayed in the terminal using Expo Go on your mobile device to open the app.
+8. Scan the QR code displayed in the terminal using Expo Go on your mobile device to open the app.

 ## Dependencies